ayushi-crossml/EDA-and-Classification/README.md

 I plotted various plots such as -

-(i)correlation matrix(to check for correlation between each pair of variabes)
+(i)Correlation matrix(to check for correlation between each pair of variabes)

+(ii)histogram (to see distribution of each variable)

-(ii)pairplots (to see both distribution of single variables and relationships between two variables )
+(iii)Pairplots (to see both distribution of single variables and relationships between two variables )

-(iii)line plots(
-bar graphs ,
+(iv)Line plots(for displaying data using a number line)

+(v)Bar graphs (to compare the data)

-joint plots for data visualization and a better understanding of data
+(vi)Joint plots for data visualization and a better understanding of data

 **PREDICTION:**